bkleinen/bkleinen.github.io/hugo/content/classes/ss2024/info2/labs/lab-01.md

 It is really important that you use individual cards!
 You will need and want to move them, discard them, replace them.
 See the picture above!

-***Note: The above requirements are a lot!
-Only work on one of the marked parts*** - you may, of course, do more if you want to.

 #### Work through the Scenarios

-The examples above how it should be able to interact with CoolZuul constitute scenarios.
+The examples above how it should be able to interact with LSD constitute scenarios.
 Work through them and refine your CRC cards based on what you discover.
 Ask these questions: